Visitors to SAM

 The end effect is a drastic improvement in aesthetics, form, and function.

 This week we welcome our new volunteers John Zelenky and Admin Mody!
 John is a former high school physics instructor and collegiate football player who’s keen eye for detail, understanding of applied force, and raw strength are a welcomed measure at SAM!
 John will be with us on a regular basis, Tuesday and Thursday mornings.
-Amin will be at SAM for a week, en route from Portland Oregon and the Pacific Spaceflight group to a new job in Houston, Texas.
+Amin will be at SAM for a week, en route from Portland Oregon to a new job in Houston, Texas.
 Amin holds a Masters degree in Bioastronautics from the University of Colorado, Boulder. em>Welcome!

-By |2022-07-11T23:45:29+00:00February 17th, 2022|Categories: Construction, Visitors to SAM|0 Comments
+By |2026-02-15T18:50:30+00:00February 17th, 2022|Categories: Construction, Visitors to SAM|0 Comments

 Arizona Space Business Roundtable at Biosphere 2 and SAM